14 Charterhouse Buildings, Goswell Road

 Upcoming event dates:

-Live 1-hour Zoom talk: £10.00; discounted for Members of Society of Genealogists £5.00.
-On 21 August an email invitation will be sent to all who have booked which includes a password and link to the talk - remember to check your spam folder!
+Zoom course: £20.00.
+Members of the Society of Genealogists discounted price: £16.00 On 23 October an email invitation will be sent to all who have booked which includes a password and link to the talk - remember to check your spam folder!
+Please ensure your Zoom name is similar to the name that you used to book the talk.

 All information is drawn from or provided by the venues themselves and every effort is made to ensure it is correct.
 Please remember to double check opening hours with the venue concerned before making a special visit.